← Back to Learning Center

 How often should I 3-bet?

-At 100bb cash depth, GTO 3-bet frequency is roughly 6-10% of hands, varying by position (tight from UTG, wider from the button).
-Tournament 3-bet frequency drops as stacks shorten — at short stacks, shoving replaces 3-betting.
+At 100bb cash depth, GTO 3-bet frequency is roughly 6-10% of hands total, varying by position (tight from UTG, wider from the button).
+Tournament 3-bet frequency drops as stacks shorten — at short stacks, shoving replaces 3-betting entirely.

 Can you 3-bet from the big blind?